edyfer12/cupcake-recipes/README.md

 # cupcake-recipes

-This webpage illustrates on the list of ingredients and steps needed to make a cupcake.
+This webpage illustrates on the list of ingredients and times taken to make that cupcake.